Storytelling will always be crucial

 It’s a pretty simple cycle:

-- Transforms into a stronger version of herself
+- Transforms into a stronger version of themselves;

 - And returns to their normal life, changed.

 There are many variations of this journey, but they’re all basically the same.
-It’s such a ubiquitous template that it provides the structure for many of your favorite Netflix shows and movies—from The Wizard of Oz to Toy Story 3, from Mary Poppins to The Matrix.
+It’s such a ubiquitous template that it provides the structure for many of your favorite TV shows and movies — from The Wizard of Oz to Toy Story 3, from Mary Poppins to The Matrix.

 Unique details, same storytelling stages.